MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 ## Emergency calling for Shared Calling users

 Shared Calling users need to be able to make emergency calls to the emergency services.
-In order to do so, 3 things needs to be in place:
+In order to do so, the following 3 things need to be configured:

-1. The Teams client used by the Shared Calling user needs to recognize that a given phone number called is an emergency service number like 911.
-This is done by configuring the Emergency calling routing policy
+1. **[Emergency service number](#configure-emergency-service-numbers)**: The Teams client used by the Shared Calling user needs to recognize that a given phone number called is an emergency service number like 911.
+This is done by configuring the Emergency call routing policy.
-1. The emergency services need to be able to call back to a user that have dialed the emergency services.
-Since a Shared Calling user does not have a dedicated phone number assigned, either the phone number of the resource account or configured emergency numbers will be used
+1. **[Emergency callback number](#emergency-callback-number)**: The emergency services need to be able to call back to a user that have dialed the emergency services.
+Since a Shared Calling user does not have a dedicated phone number assigned, either the phone number of the resource account or configured emergency numbers will be used.
-1. The emergency services need to be make aware of the location or emergency address of the Shared Calling user making the emergency call.
+1. **[Emergency location](#emergency-location)**: The emergency services need to be make aware of the location or emergency address of the Shared Calling user making the emergency call.

 ### Configure emergency service numbers